NickSanft/SpaceKingsDiscordBot/README.md

 ### Commands:
 - /draw - This will draw the number of cards specified ("/draw 2").
 In Space Kings, faces and aces are successes, Jokers are a failure, and the Queen Of Hearts is a critical success (1 + Charm successes)
+- /roll - This will roll a dice with the number specifying how many sides ("/roll 20 to roll a d20").